QuentinRougemont/genome_annotation/README.md

 ./master.sh
 ```

-this script should handle automatically the different use cases
+this script should handle automatically the different use cases (annotation only, annotation and plot, etc):

 for more details run: